 I said previously that I wanted to introduce a family test into government.
 Now that test is being formalised as part of the impact assessment for all domestic policies.
 Put simply that means every single domestic policy that government comes up with will be examined for its impact on the family.

-In October 2014 the Department for Work and Pensions (DWP) published guidance on implementing the Family Test.
-The Test consists of five questions policy makers need to consider:
+In October 2014, the Department for Work and Pensions (DWP) published guidance on implementing the Family Test.
+The Test consists of five questions that policy makers need to consider:

-The application of the Family Test must be documented and the guidance asks Departments to consider publishing the outcomes but it is not a requirement.
-Very few Family Tests have been published to date.
+The application of the Family Test must be documented.
+The guidance asks Departments to consider publishing the outcomes but it is not a requirement.

 MPs have asked numerous Parliamentary Questions about how the Test is being implemented, how many assessments have been carried out, and whether assessments will be published.

 In March 2016 Implementing the Family Test: A review of progress one year on was published by The Family and Childcare Trust, Relate, and Relationship Foundation supported by 14 other charities.
-The organisations had written to 14 relevant Government Departments asking about the guidance they had issued on implementing the Family Test, and assessments they had carried out or published since its introduction in October 2014.
-The report contains the responses and questions the commitment of some Departments to implementing the Family Test.
+The organisations had written to 14 relevant Government Departments asking about the guidance issued on implementing the Family Test and assessments carried out or published since its introduction.
+The report reproduced the responses and questioned the commitment of some Departments to implementing the Test.